Oumaymabamoh/Habit_Tracker_Backend/README.md

 # Habit_Tracker_Backend
 # Description
 Habit Tracker backend is a command line interface application designed to help users track their habits and establish a routine for positive behavior.
 It provides a simple and efficient way to monitor, set goals and track progress in achieving them.
-With the Habit Tracker,users can easily create and manage a list of habits they want to cultivate.
-They can define the periodicity of each habit, whether it's daily, weekly, or monthly.
-The application allows users to mark habits as completed, providing a sense of accomplishment and motivation.Additionally,the Habit Tracker provides analytics to give users insights into their habit tracking progress.
+With the Habit Tracker, users can easily create and manage a list of habits they want to cultivate.They can define the periodicity of each habit, whether it's daily, weekly or monthly.The application allows users to mark habits as completed, providing a sense of accomplishment and motivation.Additionally, the Habit Tracker provides analytics to give users insights into their habit tracking progress.

 This programm is a part of the IU university OOFPP course.